nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Students who are `pri1` will not demote any further.

-* If no index is provided, all students will demote by one level (unless they are `pri1`).
+* If no index is provided, all students will be demoted by one education level (unless they are `pri1`).

 * The index refers to the index number shown in the displayed student list.
 Indexes are used to indicate students who are to be excluded from the demotion.